Katmai National Park and Preserve: Activities

 Activities at Katmai include hiking, backpacking, camping, backcountry skiing, fishing, kayaking, boat tours, and interpretive programs.

 Katmai is also well known for Alaskan brown bears and the sockeye salmon that attract both bears and people.
 Katmai contains the world's largest protected brown bear population, estimated to number about 2,200.
-Bears are especially likely to congregate at the Brooks Falls viewing platform when the salmon are spawning, and many well known photographs of Alaskan brown bears have been taken there.
-The salmon arrive early at Brooks Falls compared to other streams, and between 43 and 70 individual bears have been documented at the falls in July and an equal number of bears are seen in the lower river in September.
+Bears are especially likely to congregate at the Brooks Falls viewing platform when the salmon are spawning, and many well known photographs of Alaskan brown bears, such as Thomas Mangelsen's Catch of the Day, have been taken there.
+The salmon arrive early at the falls compared to other streams.
+Between 43 and 70 individual bears have been documented there in July and in the lower river in September.
 The coastal areas such as Hallo Bay, Kukak Bay, Kuliak Bay, Kaflia Bay, Geographic Harbor and Chiniak Bay also host very high population densities of bears year-round, due to the availability of clams and edible coastal sedge as well as salmon and other fish.
 Other hotspots include Swikshak Lagoon, American Creek, and in the preserve, Moraine Creek and Funnel Creek.

 The vast majority of Katmai visitors come to Brooks Camp, one of the only developed areas of the park, and few venture further than the bear viewing platforms and the adjacent Brooks Camp area.
 Rangers at the park are extremely careful not to allow bears to obtain human food or get into confrontations with humans.
 As a result, bears in Katmai Park are uniquely unafraid of and uninterested in humans, and will allow people to approach (and photograph) much more closely than bears elsewhere.
 The bears of Brooks Camp can be seen on computers and smartphones via webcams pioneered by the National Park Service.
 July and September are by far the best months for viewing brown bears in the Brooks Camp area.

 Lodging is available in the park at Brooks Camp and Grosvenor Lodge and at several other lodges scattered around the park on inholdings.